 One benefit of high-precision arithmetic is to enhance reproducibility of results, since it can dramatically reduce floating-point roundoff error.
-Extra precision is not a cure-all, though, since even some relatively innocent-looking examples can exhibit extremely sensitive behavior.
-One frequently-cited example is due to Siegfried Rump [53, pg.
+Extra precision is not a cure-all, though.
+One frequently-cited example is due to Siegfried Rump [98, pg.
 12]: compute where a = 77617 and b = 33096.
-On a presentday IEEE-754 system, the results for 32-bit, double-double and quad-double 64-bit, $-6.338253 \times 10^{29}, -1.1805916207 \times 10^{21}, 1.1726039400$ and -0.8273960599, respectively.
+On a present-day IEEE-754 system, the results for 32-bit, 64-bit, double-double and quad-double are -6.338253×10^{29} , $-1.1805916207 \times 10^{21}$, 1.1726039400 and -0.8273960599, respectively.
 Only the last value, computed with quad-double (62-digit) arithmetic, returned a correct answer to 10-digit accuracy.
-Some other examples were mentioned in Section 1.
+On at least one other system, 32-bit and 64-bit results were nearly the same (but wrong), potentially leading a user to think that 64-bit was sufficient.
 In most cases, including Rump's polynomial, by appropriately adjusting the level of precision, a high level of reproducibility can be achieved.
 But there is no foolproof approach; some analysis and experimentation is always required.

-$$f(a,b) = 333.75b^6 + a^2(11a^2b^2 - b^6 - 121b^4 - 2) + 5.5b^8 + a/(2b)$$ (17)
+$$f(a,b) = 333.75b^6 + a^2(11a^2b^2 - b^6 - 121b^4 - 2) + 5.5b^8 + a/(2b)$$ (18)

-Some researchers are investigating facilities to guarantee bit-for-bit reproducibility in standard IEEE floating-point arithmetic, not just at the single operation level, but also at the application level, across different platforms, although for the time they feature only partial reproducibility [30].
+Some researchers are investigating facilities to guarantee bit-for-bit reproducibility in standard IEEE floating-point arithmetic, not just at the single operation level, but also at the application level, across different platforms, although for the time being they feature only partial reproducibility [99].
 Similar work is also underway to provide this functionality in a high-precision environment.
-For example, in a major step forward, the GMP, MPFR and MPFR C++ packages now provide correctly rounded arbitrary precision arithmetic, in analogy to the correctly rounded modes of IEEE-754 arithmetic.
+For example, in a significant step forward, the GMP, MPFR and MPFR C++ packages now provide correctly rounded arbitrary precision arithmetic, in analogy to the correctly rounded modes of IEEE-754 arithmetic.